 - Recognition: rewards and recognition programs to recognize individual contributions.

-- Flexibility: offer flexible working hours or telecommuting options to improve work/life balance.
+- Flexibility: Offering flexible hours or adopting remote work to improve work-life balance.

 Going beyond employee satisfaction: aligning with customer expectations